google/metrax/README.md

 ## Citing Metrax

-This repository is part of the JAX 3P Ecosystem, to cite Metrax please use the citation:
+To cite Metrax please use the citation:

 ```bibtex
 @software{metrax2024,